MicrosoftDocs/dynamics-365-fraud-protection/content/metering.md

 # Usage metering

 Metering provides an overview of your Microsoft Dynamics 365 Fraud Protection usage.
 You can view statistics about different API types over time and filter your view to highlight specific data and date ranges as needed.
-When your billing for Dynamics 365 Fraud Protection begins, you can use this information to assess any impact to your costs.
+When your billing for Fraud Protection begins, you can use this information to assess any impact to your costs.
 Data on the Metering page is refreshed hourly.

 The Metering page breaks out information into four tabs:

 - **Consumption %** tracks how many assessments you have purchased that have been used within each billing period.
 - **Assessment APIs** charts the activity of the APIs that return a risk score assessment.
 These include the APIs for Purchase, SignUp, and CustomFraudEvaluation, which are the real-time APIs that are considered billable in your production environment.
-Note that successful assessments and bad requests are billed, but any assessments that fail due to service issues on Dynamics 365 Fraud Protection’s part will not be charged to you.
+Note that successful assessments and bad requests are billed, but any assessments that fail due to service issues on Fraud Protection’s part will not be charged to you.
 - **Data update APIs** include the APIs that update information but do not return a risk assessment.
 - **Other events** contains additional APIs that help power tools like the graph explorer, risk support, and device fingerprinting.

 Each tab shows usage charts and statistics for the APIs represented in that category.
-You can select specific date ranges, types of APIs, and the specific Dynamics 365 Fraud Protection experience you’re using to filter these charts.
+You can select specific date ranges, types of APIs, and the specific Fraud Protection experience you’re using to filter these charts.

 ## Consumption
 The number of assessments available to you in a month are agreed upon in a subscription model.
 In the **Consumption %** tab, you can track how many of your purchased assessments have been consumed over time.
 The **Consumption%** line displays your consumption percentage within a single monthly billing period, while **AccumulatedConsumption%** shows your consumption percentages since the start of billing.